iporaitech/pwr2-docker/README.md

 > Assuming you exposed the port 2224 to access the container via SSH

 **Notice:** Tags/Releases in this GitHub repo are the equivalent to tags in the Docker Cloud repository, master is the **latest** image in DockerHub.

-### Stop the containers
- +1.
-To stop a running container we can perform the next command in the terminal  `docker stop container name` adding the corresponding container name , in this case with our corresponding container name `docker stop pwr2docker_web_1` .
- +2. if we have the container running in the foreground we can close it performing `ctrl + c` once.

 ### GraphiQL and Relay Examples